icon-project/java-score-examples/README.md

 ### Unit testing

-`testsvc` subproject can be used for the unit testing, and it provides a SCORE execution emulation layer can be integrated with the JUnit 5 and Mockito frameworks.
+~~`testsvc` subproject can be used for the unit testing, and it provides a SCORE execution emulation layer can be integrated with the JUnit 5 and Mockito frameworks.~~ Now [`javaee-unittest`](https://github.com/icon-project/javaee-unittest) artifact is used to perform the unit testing.

 Here are the sample unit test cases.
   - [HelloWorld](hello-world/src/test/java/com/iconloop/score/example/AppTest.java)